System and setup requirements to support TFS-Project Server integration

 Project Server 2013.

-For Project Server 2007 and Project Server 2010, the he SharePoint web application for the instance of PWA must be set to Classic Mode Authentication.
+For Project Server 2010, the SharePoint web application for the instance of PWA must be set to Classic Mode Authentication.
 You will not be able to register it if the authentication is set to Claims Based Authentication.

 For Project Server 2013, both Classic Mode and Claims Based authentication are supported.